Active Retrieval Augmented Generation: Experimental Results

-We report all metrics for the other datasets in \autoref{tab:other}.
-Again, \ours outperforms baselines with respect to all metrics.
-Retrieval using the previous window underperforms single-time retrieval on ASQA, which we hypothesize is because the previous window does not accurately reflect the user's future intent.
-Since we focus on evaluating the factuality of the generation, metrics with an emphasis on factual content (such as EM, Disambig-\fone, UniEval) are more reliable than metrics computed over all tokens (ROUGE-L).
+We report all metrics for the other datasets in \autoref{tab:other}. \ours outperforms baselines with respect to all metrics.
+Retrieval using the previous window underperforms single-time retrieval on ASQA, which we hypothesize is because the previous window does not accurately reflect future intent.
+Since we focus on evaluating factuality, metrics with an emphasis on factual content (such as EM, Disambig-\fone, UniEval) are more reliable than metrics computed over all tokens (ROUGE-L).